 Supplies needed (affiliate links):

 We’ve made magnets in a few ways.
 For this craft, we made up a batch of salt dough to cut into shapes and use for the magnets.
 The girls also made a few magnets with a package of Crayola Magic Clay that someone gave us, which is a bit easier to work with and dries softer and quicker.

 Other times, we’ve also painted simple wooden shapes (which takes out the modeling and waiting for them to dry stage) for magnets.

-Sunshine helped me mix up the batch of salt dough (click here for a couple of recipes).
+Sunshine helped me mix up the batch of salt dough.
 We also added about 1 tsp of alum to the recipe, which is supposed to help preserve them.
 I find that baking always takes longer than the recipe says, but you can also let them dry on their own (if you have a week or a month to wait).

 Then we assembled the play dough tools and cookie cutters and went to work creating shapes.
 From past experience with both salt dough and magic clay, I helped the girls pick out the smaller cookie cutters and shapes and roll out their dough fairly thin.
 Bigger shapes or models take longer to dry.
 And since these were going to be magnets, I wanted them to be light (and not constantly slide down the fridge).